rendoaw/jekyll-clean-dark/_posts/2018-02-24-ElasticSearchForFun.md

 I was curious and start to inspect the html code and found out that they have pretty much consistent layout.
 It also seems pretty easy to parse.
 So, i was thinking, if i can crawl and parse this website, i can put them into my elasticsearch instance at my home lab and from there it should be easy to filter the information.

-Lon story short, i created the simple crawler using python and beautiful soup 4 and then feed the result to elastic search using elasticsearch python module.
+Long story short, i created the simple crawler using python and beautiful soup 4 and then feed the result to elastic search using elasticsearch python module.

 Here is the snapshot of my elasticsearch data: